 - Rental Payment Histories

 - Utility Payment Histories

-For people with bad credit history, it is better if you prove valid reasons for this bad history.
-A valid reason for this is a circumstance you have no control over like medical emergencies.
+For people with a bad credit history, letters of explanation explaining valid reasons for this bad history can be helpful.
+For example, a valid reason is a circumstance for which you had no control, such as a medical emergency.

-Another way to prove your capability to pay the USDA loan is a good loan income.
-The income eligibility of a borrower can be checked using a USDA eligibility map.
+Another way to prove your capability to pay the USDA loan is with good evidence of your income.
+The income eligibility of a borrower can be checked using the USDA eligibility map.
 Income eligibility is dependent on your area.

-When checking for income eligibility, you have to consider the following:
+When checking for income eligibility, consider the following: